mcclowes/mcclowes-blueprint/README.md

 **TL;DR:** Remove fear from the future so we can be confident today.

-## Understanding
+## Insight

-### If it cant be tracked, we're not doing it
+### Track everything

-### Tracking - understand what you dont know so you can measure it in the future
+Track things and look at that data.
+Understand what you can't track today so you can measure it in the future.
+If a feature's success can't be measured, we're not doing it.

+### Use the product

+Data is no substitute to actually experiencing the product first hand.

 ### Everyone's a user

-Devs know/use the product more than anyone else.
+Devs know & use the product more than anyone else.
 There’s some much that just cannot emerge from top-down ideation.
 This means looking at the new/state-of-the-art, learning, and implementing.
 Though this is not just trying out new frameworks

 ## Decisions